- Breaking it Down

 The best way to find this out is to try and calm the brain environment before you embark on trying to understand what is happening.
-A lot of people get stuck in using all their available energy just trying to keep on top of negative emotions.
+Many people get stuck in using all their available energy just trying to keep on top of negative emotions.

 It doesn’t matter how long ago your injury was; everyone can make positive changes that will impact their ability to manage the ‘constant chatter’ that seems to take over.

-Before you start tackling any negative emotions you may be experiencing try and work on improving your brain environment.
-Make things as easy for yourself as you can and learn how to best support yourself.
+Before tackling any negative emotions you may be experiencing, try to improve your brain environment.
+Make things as easy for yourself as possible and learn how to best support yourself.
 Recovery is a process – not a race.

 Important steps to start with are: